 Entre Cîmes et Racines

 Located in Quebec’s Eastern Townships region, Entre Cîmes et Racines features eco-lodging within 175 acres of forest.
 The most unique option available is The Hobbit, which is Quebec’s first underground dwelling available for rent.
-It looks like it was taken from The Shire, with a green grassy roof, circular door and windows, and a stone exterior and wooden interior.
+It looks like it was taken from The Shire, with a green grassy roof, circular door, and a stone exterior and wooden interior.
 There are 12 glamping opportunities to choose from, which are perfect for disconnecting from the world with a bit of added luxury.

 Rockwater Secret Cove Resort

 Described as the Sunshine Coast’s most inspiring vacation experience, the award-winning Rockwater Secret Cove Resort is home to luxurious tenthouse suites.
-Located down a forested boardwalk and with stunning Secret Cove views, the tenthouse suites feature heated slate flooring, hydrotherapy tubs, private balconies, and king-sized pillowtop beds.
+Located down a forested boardwalk with stunning Secret Cove views, the tenthouse suites feature heated slate flooring, hydrotherapy tubs, private balconies, and king-sized pillowtop beds.
 Popular activities around this area on the Sunshine Coast include hiking, biking, taking a water shuttle to the Thormanby Islands, and golfing.